 Follow the link here to view the Tennessee Transfer Pathway requirements.

-Any student pursuing a track in ECE (PreK–3) or EDL (PreK–K) will receive advising from the faculty advisor to whom they were initially assigned.
+Any student pursuing a track in ECE (PreK–3) or EDL (PreK–K) will receive advising from the Advising Center in the College of Education, Health, and Human Sciences (CEHHS) .
 If you have forgotten who your faculty advisor is, contact the CFS front office.
-If a student has yet to be assigned an advisor, please view the “Declaring PreK–3” tab above for more information.